Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/en_DELTARUNE.md

 ### Chapter 3
 For Chapter 3, getting S-Rank on each board is expected.
 If you don't get S-Rank, you can either try the board again or buy it from a Pippins in the green room.
 If somehow the checks for the board didn't send, you can talk to the Zapper in the Ranking room about "My Rank, My Rewards?" to resend them.

-You can replay any board at any time with a new Pippins in the green room.
+You can also replay any board at any time with a new Pippins in the green room.

 Make sure to get the extra ranks during the boards (Extra Moss, Extra Key, etc.)!